AdrianRossouw/daemon-co-za/_posts/articles/2014-03-23-simple-and-easy-vocabulary-to-describe-software-complexity.md

 <dd>Whether it is within our ability to reason about, how 'smart' we are.</dd>
 </dl>

+_Rich is very careful with how he words the last point in the presentation, but because this is just a summary I am not really capable of that level of subtlety._

+_The distinction is that while you can certainly learn more, you can't really become smarter and able to comprehend higher levels of complexity than you are capable of now._

-__Easy is Subjective:__ For something to be __easy__, it needs to be near something, and for that you will you need a point of reference.
+__Easy is Subjective:__ For something to be __easy__ to me, it needs to be near to me, so it is relative to how available and understandable it is to me, or whether I am even capable of understanding it..

 Stuff that is easy to me, in the familiar sense, might not be easy to you.
-Stuff that is easy to you, in the capability sense, I might not even be able to comprehend, much less reason about.
+Stuff that is easy to you, in the capability sense, I might not even be able to comprehend.

 #### Constructs vs Artifacts

 We program using __constructs__.
-We use certain programming languages, and we have certain libraries and those things in an of themselves, have certain characteristics.

-We tend to focus on our experience from using the construct, by emphasising how convenient it is for the programmer, or how easy it is to replace programmers on a project.
+The programming languages, libraries, and tools we use are all constucts.
+All of them also have these characteristics of being simple or easy, in and of themselves.

 The programs we build are the __artifacts__.
 All of the characteristics such as whether it runs, whether it performs acceptably, or whether we have the ability to change it... those are all properties of the artifact, not the construct.

+We tend to focus on our experience from using the construct, by emphasising how convenient it is for the programmer, or how easy it is to replace programmers on a project.

-We should instead be thinking about the artifacts it produces and how long term use of a construct will effect software quality and our ability to maintain or change the software.
+__We should be thinking about the artifacts we produce and how long term use of a construct will effect software quality and our ability to maintain or change the software over time.__

 ### How Complexity Effects Us